 How to Create an Ecommerce Website with an Online Store Builder

 Most online store builders teach you everything you need to know to create your ecommerce site.
-For example, you can find complete guides at the Shopify Manual or at Bigcommerce University.
+For example, you can find complete guides at the Shopify Help Center or at Bigcommerce University.
 Just follow their instructions and you’ll have your storefront set up in no time.